As of August 1st, more countries have been given permission to travel into Greece.

 Greece has stated ‘permanent resident’ on their government site, which brings us to the assumption it is based on residency/nationality, as well as physical location.

 Is there testing or quarantines upon arrival in Greece?

 Maybe.
 While there is no mandatory testing and no negative-PCR tests due upon arrival, each passenger will be screened and thermally scanned.
-(Unless traveling from Romania or Bulgaria, then a test is needed)
+(Unless traveling from a country listed in RED above, then a test is needed)

 Before arriving, ALL visitors are obliged to submit the Passenger Locator Form (PLF) which is available online, up to 48 hours before travelling.
 The visitors will receive a QR code which will be scanned upon arrival.
 QR code screening personnel direct passengers, depending on their QR code, either to the Covid-19 testing area or the exit.
 Visitors subjected into testing are obliged to self-isolate at the address of their final destination as declared on their passenger locator form (PLF) for 24 hours until the testing outcome.
 In case they are tested positive to Covid-19, they will have to stay isolated for 14 days to the dedicated quarantine hotels across the country.